cybera/netbox-sidekick/docs/devices.md

 used for metrics.

-Importing this information is done via SNMP and requires a device to have some key "Secrets" configured.
+Importing this information is done via SNMP and requires a device to have credentials configured.
 See the above section on Devices for how to do this.

 Once these secrets have been added to a device, you can run a command called `update_interfaces` to import the operational data about an interface.